HORNETJOE/Mathematics/README.md

 ## Deduce the conditional probability of different events occurring within independent trials

+below is a example of the the of how to Deduce the conditional probability of different events occurring within independent trials involving a dice throw.

 A fair die is rolled.

 Find the probability that the number rolled is a five, given that it is odd.